nginxinc/nginx-azure-workshops/labs/lab8/readme.md

 ## Test Nginx 4 Azure with Entra ID

 1. You can now test your Azure Entra ID with OIDC config with NGINXaaS.
 To test open up your browser, open Dev Tools, and try `https://cafe.example.com/beer`. **NOTE:** You will likely have to use a new `Chrome Incognito` browser, because it is caching and using your current credentials, *and you need to start with fresh browser.*

    If everything has been configured correctly, you should see the browser Redirect you to Entra ID for an Azure user authentication logon prompt, and Dev Tools should show you the details of the Redirect to `microsoftonline.com`, highlighted below.
 Take a moment to look as some of the other objects/headers in the Dev Tools, it should look familiar if you have used OpenID before.

    ![AzureAD redirect!](media/lab8_azuread_redirect.png)

-   After entering your Azure creds, you should be able to see the /beer webpage:
+   After entering your Azure creds, you should be able to see the /beer web page:

    ![AzureAD success!](media/lab8_azuread_success.png)

 1. Once your credentials have been successfully verified by Microsoft Entra ID, NGINXaaS will allow your request to the backend resource.
-And it will cache your Auth Token in memory on Nginx for subsequent requests.
+It will cache your Auth Token in memory on Nginx for subsequent requests.
 If you click Refresh several times, you will note that you do not have to login again.

 1. Open a new Chrome Incognito browser, and test again for `https://cafe.example.com/wine`.
 Does it work as expected?

 < Maybe - You can see the Nginx Zone Sync metrics, and caching of user Auth Tokens in the N4A Metrics, as shown here: >

 < Azure monitor ss here >

 >Notice how easy it was, to configure Nginx to protect a hostname/location in the configuration?
 It only required obtaining a few settings from Entra ID, and then using those settings in the Nginx configuration.

 <br/>